ncatlab/nlab-content/pages/2/7/0/8/18072/content.md

 * Hendrik Grundlin, C. A. Hurst, _The operator quantization of the open bosonic string: field algebra_, Communications in mathematical physics 156 (1993) ([pdf](http://web.maths.unsw.edu.au/~hendrik/String-CMP.pdf))

-A correction of some points in these articles is discussed in
+A correction of some points in these articles:

 * [[Sergei Merkulov]], _On the geometric quantization of bosonic string_,  Class.
 Quantum Grav.
 9 2267 (1992) ([IOP](http://iopscience.iop.org/0264-9381/9/10/010))